Photo Credit: Tired by Andrew Bardwell (photo of baby yawning)

 What are some of your favorite bedtime books?

-This post addresses the following ALSC Core Competencies: I. Commitment to Client Group and IV.
-Knowledge, Curation, and Management of Materials.
+This post addresses the following ALSC Core Competencies: I. Commitment to Client Group, II.
+Reference & User Services, and V. Knowledge, Curation and Management of Materials.